stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Indicates when a PodDisruptionBudget does not explicitly set the unhealthyPodEvictionPolicy filed.
+**Description**: Indicates when a PodDisruptionBudget does not explicitly set the unhealthyPodEvictionPolicy field.

 **Remediation**: Set unhealthyPodEvictionPolicy to AlwaysAllow.
 Refer to https://kubernetes.io/docs/tasks/run-application/configure-pdb/#unhealthy-pod-eviction-policy for more information.